 Really, you’ve got nothing to lose with this one!
 Our top tip when it comes to selling stock photography would be to upload regularly – if you don’t, you’ll find your photos get lost among all the others.

 Much like saying that the more you earn, the more you will earn; the more exposure you get, the more exposure you’ll get.
-If you upload regularly, people will start to recognise your name and your style, and so will be more inclined to buy your images.
+If you upload regularly, people will start to recognize your name and your style, and so will be more inclined to buy your images.

 Keep your camera or phone with you at all times.
 You never know when you might capture a shot that completely meets someone’s needs.
 Sure, you can plan, but the best photos come from spontaneous moments.
 Make sure you’re ready for those moments!
 Don’t assume you know what people will want to buy…I frequently sell the weirdest images I would have assumed no one ever wanted to buy.